AshR10/aiVoiceAssistant/README.md

   livekit playground : https://agents-playground.livekit.io/ Choose cloud and the project you created.

-  groq : https://console.groq.com/home Press create key to create an api key.
+  groq : https://console.groq.com/home Click create key to create an api key.

   elevenlabs : https://elevenlabs.io/app/home The api key can be found in audio tools/soundboard/api/api keys.
 For voice id go to voices/default voices click on 3 dots of any voice you find apt and copy the id.